These boozy bourbon apples make a quick and easy dessert using fall’s crispest apples. Just serve with ice cream or a bit of whipped cream.

 Sure, a smidge of cinnamon, nutmeg, vanilla, etc – all would work in this recipe to bring out the taste in apples that aren’t the most flavorful.

 Some of the bourbon cooks off after 10 minutes, but much of it remains.
 I’m not worried about serving this tiny amount to my kiddo – we often cook with wine and other liquors – but it is a matter of personal preference.
 I would not, however, serve anything prepared with alcohol, no matter how long it has cooked, to someone who is abstaining because the alcohol doesn’t burn off completely.

 Yes, this recipe would also work well with rum or brandy.

-- Melt the butter in a frying pan large enough to accommodate all of the apple in a single layer.1 tbsp unsalted butter
+- Melt the butter in a frying pan large enough to accommodate all of the apple in a single layer.1 tablespoon unsalted butter

-- Add the apple chunks, bourbon, and brown sugar and stir to coat.1 tbsp bourbon whiskey, 1 tbsp brown sugar
+- Add the apple chunks, bourbon, and brown sugar and stir to coat.1 tablespoon bourbon whiskey, 1 tablespoon brown sugar

 - Cook for 10 minutes on low-medium heat, stirring occasionally, until the apples are softened to desired consistency and the syrup has started to caramelize.